CycloneDX/cyclonedx.org/_posts/2024-07-01-cyclonedx-v1.6-now-an-ecma-international-standard.md

 organization: CycloneDX
 type: Press Release

-title: CycloneDX v1.6&colon; Now an Ecma International Standard
+title: "CycloneDX v1.6: Now an Ecma International Standard"
-window_title: CycloneDX v1.6&colon; Now an Ecma International Standard
+window_title: "CycloneDX v1.6: Now an Ecma International Standard"
-description: CycloneDX v1.6&colon; Now an Ecma International Standard
+description: "CycloneDX v1.6: Now an Ecma International Standard"
 location: WILMINGTON, DE
 subtitle: CycloneDX v1.6 has been officially ratified as an Ecma International standard, following a decisive vote at the Ecma General Assembly on 26 June.
 excerpt: This milestone sets the stage for CycloneDX Bill of materials being available as a global xBOM (Bill of Materials) standard for use across multiple domains.
 CycloneDX is proud to be an OWASP Flagship standards project, and in a community development model with Ecma International’s TC54, underscoring its importance and impact in the industry.